Laceweb - The Bougainville Survivors of Trauma Association Inc.

 ISSUES

-• the sheer size of the numbers involved
+• the size of the numbers involved

 • having healing ways sensitive to local cultural ways